What If I Need to Re-Roof My Home?

 Pinery Signage Policy

-Pinery Covenants limit real estate signage to one small sign per property.
+Pinery ARC Standards limit signage to two signs per property.
+The maxiumn size is 18" by 24".
 Pinery policy is that signs may not be posted off the property.
-However, for an open house or garage sale, one directional sign, present for one day and only at a nearby intersection (not the main entryway), and removed at night, is allowed.
+However, for real estate open houses, one directional sign, present for one day is allowed.
+For garage sales, one directional sign at a major intersection, may be present for up to 3 days.
+No commercial signs are allowed.
 Signs not meeting this policy will be removed and brought to the PHA office.

 What If I Want To Repaint My Home?

 To blend buildings as much as possible with our beautiful natural environment, covenants require all structures in the Pinery to be in earth tones indigenous to the area.
 This covenant restriction is a primary factor in the unique character of the Pinery.
-A sample board of approved shades is available in the PARC office.
+A sample board of approved shades is available in the PARC office or at this link.
+House colors must have a light reflective value (LRV) of 6-60.
+Trim can have a LRV of 6-70.
 Some colors not allowed are white, black, red, blue, yellow, purple, orange, and pink.

 Submittal for architectural review is not required if repainting using the same colors previously approved by the ARC.
 If your current colors pre-date your ownership or you are in any way unsure of the approval status of the colors on your house (e.g., if you don’t have an ARC approval letter on file), please submit samples of the colors prior to repainting.
 Reapplication of an unapproved color represents a new violation, initiating appropriate ARC enforcement.